JamieBort/Portfolio-Website/Revamp2023.md

   - Todo (in order from top down):

-    - _Create a new branch for this._

-    - Research about text size.
-What's too small for each device?
-What's too big for each device?
-Add to the "Issues that need to be addressed" list below.

-    - Non-color issues for people who do not see well.
-Per http://web-accessibility.carnegiemuseums.org/design/color/ "Color as indicator: Color should not be the only indicator for interactive elements.
-For example, underline links on hover, or mark a required field with an asterisk."
-Add other changes to button/links besides color changes when ':hover' or ':active' CSS pseudo classes are used/activated.

     - Research color considerations.
 Make sure my selected colors contrast sufficiently.
 Add to the "Issues that need to be addressed" list below.

     - Address the things that need to be fixed.
 See the "Issues that need to be addressed" list below.